John-trailinghyphon/SPRpy/README.md

 ### Modelling

-1) Select the desired wavelength and its corresponding literature values for the refractive index and thickness for each material layer of the cleaned sensor.
+1) Load the measurement file corresponding to the cleaned sensor.
+Select the desired wavelength and corresponding literature values for the refractive index and thickness of each material layer for the sensor (defaults are loaded).

-2) testing, is it updated?
+2) Choose which layer and property should be fitted to match a model background to the reference measurement.
+For empty metal sensors, choose the imaginary part of the refractive index (extinction coefficient, _k_) for the metal layer (the plasmonic metal layer thickness should not be altered).
+For all other types of layers, select the surface layer thickness (or refractive index) as variable to be fitted.
+Provide its refractive index as a constant (or vice versa if thickness is selected) and give an initial guess as well as a lower and upper bound of the variable thickness (or refractive index) for the fitting algorithm.

+3) Run the fitting once to see the plot.
+Use the interactivity in the plot to adapt the selected range of values to fit against (typically around the reflectivity minimum) until the fit looks good.

+4) If needed, add a new surface layer to the model on top of the previous and repeat the procedure.

 ## The non-interacting probe method for height determination